tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

   * **Clustering:** It allows us to split the dataset into groups according to similarity automatically.
 It can be used for customer segmentation and targeting.

   * **Anomaly detection:** Automatically discovers unusual data points in a dataset.
-It is useful in identifying fraudulent transactions, discovering faulty pieces of hardware, or identifying an outlier caused by a human error during data entry.
+It is useful in identifying fraudulent transactions, locating broken pieces of hardware, or identifying an outlier caused by a human error during data entry.

 * Customer segmentation is one of the most popular applications of unsupervised learning.
 It is the division of potential customers in a given market into discrete groups.